azrulhasni/Ebanking-Authz/README.md

-A scope represents actions to be done on a resource - such as read or create.
+An authorisation scope represents the rights of a user to take actions on a resource - such as read or create.